-Rube Marquard begins a nineteen-game consecutive winning streak by beating the Dodgers, 18-3.
-The streak will end in July when the Giants lose to Chicago at the West Side Grounds, 7-2.
+Rube Marquard begins a nineteen-game consecutive winning streak by beating the Dodgers, 18-3, in a game which features 13 ground rule doubles hit by the visitors because of the overflow crowd being placed in the outfield and along the foul lines.
+The future Hall of Fame southpaw's streak will end in July when the Giants lose to Chicago at the West Side Grounds, 7-2.

 The Cardinals trade future Hall of Famer Chick Hafey to the Reds for outfielder/first baseman Harvey Hendrick, right-hander Benny Frey, and cash.
-The former Redbird outfielder led the National League in hitting last season batting .349 for the World Series champs.
+The former Redbird outfielder led the National League in hitting last season, batting .349 for the World Series champs.

-The Yankees trade two minor leaguers along with rookie right-hander Mel Wright to the Cardinals in exchange for 38-year old right-fielder Enos Slaughter.
+The Yankees trade two minor leaguers along with rookie right-hander Mel Wright to the Cardinals in exchange for 38 year-old right-fielder Enos Slaughter.
 The future Hall of Fame outfielder will hit only .239 in 79 games during his first tenure with the Bronx Bombers, but Bill Virdon, one of the prospects dealt to the Redbirds, will be named the National League's Rookie of the Year in 1956.

 On Opening Day, the flag is hung at half-staff at Crosley Field to honor the memory of late owner Powel Crosley, Jr., who passed away two weeks earlier.
 The Reds, the eventual National League Champions, get off to a good start by beating Chicago, 7-1.